Jimmy Graham: 2018 season

 On March 16, 2018, Graham signed a three-year, $30 million contract with the Packers.

 In the 2018 season, Graham was in a position group with fellow tight ends Lance Kendricks, Marcedes Lewis, and Robert Tonyan.
 On September 30, 2018, in a game against the Bills, Graham caught his first touchdown as a member of the Packers, a one-yard pass from quarterback Aaron Rodgers, which was also his 70th career touchdown reception.
-On October 15, 2018, against the 49ers, Graham had five receptions for 104 yards, which was his first 100 receiving yard game since Week 8 of the 2016 NFL season.
+On October 15, 2018, against the 49ers, Graham had five receptions for 104 yards, which was his first 100-yard game since Week 8 of the 2016 NFL season.
 Graham caught his second touchdown of the season on November 4, 2018, against the Patriots.
-Overall, he finished the 2018 season with 55 receptions for 636 receiving yards and two touchdowns with 12 starts.
+Overall, he finished the 2018 season with 55 receptions for 636 yards and two touchdowns with 12 starts.

 2019 season

 In Week 1 against the Bears, Graham caught three passes for 30 yards and the game's only touchdown in the 10–3 win.
-In Week 4, against the Eagles, he had six receptions for 61 receiving yards and a touchdown in the 34–27 loss.
+In Week 4, against the Eagles, he had six receptions for 61 yards and a touchdown in the 34–27 loss.
 In Week 7, against the Oakland Raiders, he had four receptions for 65 yards and a touchdown in the 42–24 victory.
-Overall, Graham finished the 2019 season with 38 receptions for 447 receiving yards and three receiving touchdowns.
+Overall, Graham finished the 2019 season with 38 receptions for 447 yards and three touchdowns.

 In the Divisional Round of the playoffs against his former team, the Seahawks, Graham caught three passes for 49 yards, including a nine-yard reception for a first down which sealed a 28–23 Packers win.
 In the NFC Championship against the 49ers, he had four receptions for 59 yards in the 37–20 loss.

 On March 12, 2020, Graham was released by the Packers.

 Chicago Bears

 2020 season

 Graham signed a two-year, $16 million contract with the Bears on March 26, 2020.

 In the 2020 season, Graham was the primary tight end and shared targets with rookie Cole Kmet.
 Graham made his debut with the Bears in Week 1 against the Lions and caught three passes for 25 yards and a touchdown during the 27–23 win.
-In Week 3 against the Falcons, he had six receptions for 60 receiving yards and two touchdowns in the 30–26 victory.
-In Week 16, against the Jaguars, he had four receptions for 69 receiving yards and two touchdowns in the 41–17 victory.
-Overall, Graham finished the 2020 regular season with 50 receptions for 456 receiving yards and eight receiving touchdowns.
+In Week 3 against the Falcons, he had six receptions for 60 yards and two touchdowns in the 30–26 victory.
+In Week 16, against the Jaguars, he had four receptions for 69 yards and two touchdowns in the 41–17 victory.
+Overall, Graham finished the 2020 regular season with 50 receptions for 456 yards and eight touchdowns.

-In the Bears' only playoff game of the season, a 21–9 loss to the Saints, Graham hauled in a 19-yard one-handed touchdown against the team that drafted him as time expired.
+In the Bears' only playoff game of the season, a 21–9 road loss to the Saints, Graham hauled in a 19-yard one-handed touchdown against the team that drafted him as time expired.
 As it was the final play of the game, Graham immediately ran into the locker room after the catch.